RaulHuertas/BlenderSerialAsync/README.md

 # BlenderSerialAsync
-A demo script of serial communicat using the asynIO in blender.
+A demo script of serial communication using the asyncIO library in Blender3D.

 You need an endpoint that sends either '+' or '-'.
 An adafruit macropad sketch is included(code.py)